Today’s Construction Economy Report – Q2 2024

 Principal, Construction Economist

 Brandon Michalski is the lead economist for MOCA Systems, Inc., a leading owner’s representative firm providing program and project management services.
-Brandon's decade in the mining and heavy construction industries provides a foundation for subject matter expertise.
-He holds a Master of Science in Applied Economics from Johns Hopkins University in Baltimore, MD as well as Bachelor's Degrees in both Mining Engineering and Biology from West Virginia University in Morgantown, WV.
+Brandon’s decade in the mining and heavy construction industries provides a foundation for subject matter expertise.
+He holds a Master of Science in Applied Economics from Johns Hopkins University in Baltimore, MD as well as a Bachelor’s Degrees in both Mining Engineering and Biology from West Virginia University in Morgantown, WV.
 Brandon currently lives in Chicago, Illinois with his family and enjoys hiking and camping.